-During service of term prisoner must not commit crime, mut not involve in violence, must not drink alcohol or take illegal substance, and must not involve in politics, public demonstration or interfere with witnesses.
+While on early release, the prisoner must not commit a crime or be involved in violence, must not drink alcohol or take illegal drugs, must not be involved in politics or in public demonstrations, and must not interfere with witnesses.

 On 10 March 2016, Fofana was arrested for allegedly violating the terms of his Conditional Early Release.
-He appeared before RSCSL Designated Judge, Vivian Solomon, and admitted allegations that he had taken part in local politics, that he had signed the police register in advance of his reporting date and falsely claimed he was physically present in Bo when he was not there.
-He also did not return to Bo on the date he promised and missed one required reporting period.
+He appeared before RSCSL Designated Judge, Justice Vivian Solomon, and admitted allegations that he had taken part in local politics, that he had signed the police register in advance of his reporting date and falsely claimed he was physically present in Bo when he was not there.
+He also did not return to Bo on the date he promised and missed one required